finomen/nf-blog/content/posts/network.md

 }
 ```

-And `variables.tf` with required input variables
+And a `variables.tf` file with required input variables:

 ```terraform
 variable "state_bucket" {